Fire Suppression Efforts

 The Department of Forestry and Fire Management also maintains in-house fire command and firefighting capabilities, along with an inmate wildland fire crew program, and the most recent addition, the Phoenix Crew - a post-release crew.

 The agency provides a multitude of programs designed to not only assist us internally in our wildland fire suppression efforts, but to assist our fire department cooperators.
 The Department of Forestry and Fire Management also provides prevention and fuels mitigation programs to our Arizona homeowners, our communities and our cooperating agencies.

 Department of Forestry and Fire Management Public and Cooperating Agency Programs

 Under our suppression programs, we manage firefighting aviation resources, training for both the Department of Forestry and Fire Management firefighters and our cooperating agency wildland firefighters.
 We provide dispatching services through the Arizona Interagency Dispatch Center and partner with the Arizona Department of Corrections for our inmate wildland firefighting programs.
 Currently, Arizona State Forestry has 12, 20-member inmate firefighting crews throughout the state.

-The fire prevention programs include education programs like Firewise and youth education, assistance developing Community Wildfire Prevention Programs, and assistance in assessing homeowner and community risk.
+Our fire prevention programs include community assessment programs like Firewise U.S.A, youth education with Smokey Bear, assistance to municipalities developing Community Wildfire Prevention Plans, and help in assessing homeowner and community risk.

-In addition, the agency helps communities through fire related grants, specifically hazardous fuel reduction grants, Volunteer Fire Assistance grants, and State Fires Assistance grants.
+In addition, the agency helps communities through fire related grants, specifically hazardous fuel reduction grants, Volunteer Fire Assistance grants, State Fire Assistance grants, and Community Forestry grants.